golangci/golangci-lint/.github/PULL_REQUEST_TEMPLATE.md

 We use Dependabot to update dependencies (linters included).
 The updates happen at least automatically once a week (Sunday 11am UTC).

+Non-versioned dependencies are managed by the golangci-lint maintainers.

 No pull requests to update a linter will be accepted unless: you are the original author of the linter, AND there are important changes required (like a major version bump).